vsm/vsm-box/README.md

 • enters two terms (linked to an ID),
 • checks a term's definition etc. by mousehovering so a popup appears,
-• adds a second connector – but by doing so, creates an unintended meaning ('chicken with fork') (note also: connectors get auto-sorted for optimal layout),
+• adds a second connector – but by doing so, creates an unintended meaning ('chicken with fork')
+  &nbsp; (note also: connectors get auto-sorted for optimal layout),
 • removes that connector again,
 • adds the second connector correctly.